BethiXSupraja/ReactProjects/todo-app/README.md

 - `All`: full task history

 **Delete Functionality**
-Remove tasks you no longer need, instantly.
+- Remove tasks you no longer need, instantly.

 **Mark as Complete**
--A single click toggles a task’s completion status.
+- A single click toggles a task’s completion status.

 **Stateful Components**
--Each component is state-aware and dynamically updates the UI.
+- Each component is state-aware and dynamically updates the UI.

 **localStorage Sync**
--Your tasks stay even after you close the browser.
+- Your tasks stay even after you close the browser.

 **Custom CSS Styling**
--Crafted with `fanta.css` and `index.css` to ensure a clean, responsive look.
+- Crafted with `fanta.css` and `index.css` to ensure a clean, responsive look.

 **Responsive Design**
--Fully usable across desktops, tablets, and mobile devices.
+- Fully usable across desktops, tablets, and mobile devices.

 ---